Przemysław Czarnek: Social issues

 Czarnek described the 2018 Lublin Equality March as "promoting pedophilia", and said that it should be banned, in contrast to the right of freedom of assembly.
 Polish Ombudsman Adam Bodnar stated that this can be considered hate speech against participants in the march.
 Bartosz Staszewski, one of the organizers of the march, sued Czarnek, demanding that Czarnek publicly apologize.
 The court ruled that he had to apologize, but then he repeated the statement.

 During the 2020 Polish presidential election campaign Czarnek stated in a live television broadcast that "[we] should stop listening to this nonsense about human rights, or any equality.
 These people [LGBT] are not equal to normal people".
 According to The Guardian, this was "the most homophobic outburst so far" from a member of the ruling party.
 The Polish National Broadcasting Council stated that Czarnek's statement was legal under Polish law.

-On 3 August 2020, Czarnek stated that it was certain that "LGBT ideology was derived from neo marxism and came from the same roots as German Hitlerian national socialism."
+On 3 August 2020, Czarnek stated that it was certain that "LGBT ideology was derived from neo-marxism and came from the same roots as German Hitlerian national socialism."

 When asked in an interview if anti-LGBT rhetoric would lead to young people developing mental health issues, he responded that those issues were not due to anti-LGBT rhetoric but rather "propaganda and LGBT ideology."

-Women's rights

 On the issue of women's rights, Czarnek has expressed disapproval of women prioritizing career over children, declaring that "Career first, maybe later a child, leads to tragic consequences.
 If the first child is not born [when the mother is aged] 20–25 years, only at the age of 30, how many children can [the mother] bear?
 Those are the consequences of telling a woman that she doesn't have to do what she was destined to do by the Lord God."

-Children's rights

 One of Czarnek's research themes is that corporal punishment for children is allowed by the Polish constitution, as he says it is a method of raising children.

-Artistic freedom

 In relation to artistic freedom, Czarnek wrote in a publication that "There is also a lack of justification for privileging artistic freedom and freedom of speech at the cost of religious freedom and the associated right to protection of religious sentiment".

-Ukrainian victims of war crimes by Poles
+Historical views

 In July 2018, a commemoration of the Sahryń massacre, in which hundreds of Ukrainian civilians were killed by the Polish Home Army on 10 March 1944, was held.
 Czarnek described the commemoration as a "great provocation".
 He officially informed the police that the commemoration was, according to him, a crime by the president of the Lublin Ukrainians' Association under the Act on the Institute of National Remembrance.